dropseed/plain/bolt-staff/bolt/staff/admin/README.md

 and pairs well with [`bolt-tailwind`](https://github.com/boltpackages/bolt-tailwind).

-If you are using your own Tailwind implementation, you can modify the "content" in your Tailwind config to include any Bolt packages:
+If you are using your own Tailwind implementation, you can modify the "content" in your Tailwind config to include any Plain packages:

 ```js
 // tailwind.config.js